-Kane factored into all of the Chicago Blackhawk offense, on Jan.
+Kane factored into all of the Chicago Blackhawks’ offense on Jan.
 20, 2018, in their 7-3 loss to the New York Islanders.
 His two goals and an assist gave him 800 points in his career, becoming just the fifth player to hit this milestone with the team.

-Exactly one year later, Toews scored his sixth career hat trick as the Blackhawks beat the Washington Capitals 8-5.
+One year later, Toews scored his sixth career hat trick as the Blackhawks beat the Washington Capitals 8-5.
 His three-goal night made him the 12th player in league history to score at least 20 in each of his first 12 seasons in the league.
-He is the fourth player in team history to do this, along with Kane, Hull and Mikita.
+He is the fourth player in team history to do this, along with Kane, Hull, and Mikita.
 He capped off his huge game with two assists for his third five-point NHL game.

 1994-95 Season Finally Begins